allen-proxmire/twin-primes-offsets/README.md

 - Data files contain counts and distributions of primes by offset.

 ## Citation
-If you use this work, please cite via Zenodo:

 [![DOI]## Citation
 If you use this work, please cite via Zenodo:
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16804729.svg)](https://doi.org/10.5281/zenodo.16804729)

 ## Discussion